kirstymcnaught/OptiKeyWiki/Home.md

 ![OptiKey being used to type into Word](http://juliussweetland.github.io/OptiKey/images/Typing_Into_Word.png)

-OptKey can replace your mouse, allowing you to click, scroll and drag with precision anywhere on screen.
+OptiKey can replace your mouse, allowing you to click, scroll and drag with precision anywhere on screen.

 ![OptiKey being used to control a mouse click](http://juliussweetland.github.io/OptiKey/images/Clicking_On_Magnified_Folder.png)